10 Best Laptops for Animation 2023 (For All VFX Software)

 3D Animation Software

-The most popular 3d animation software can be found on this wikipedia page.
-The three most popular ones being: Maya, Blender & 3DS Max.
+A complete list of the most widely used 3D animation software can be foudn on this wikipedia page.
+The three most popular ones are still Maya, Blender & 3DS Max.

 AutoDesk Maya